McKinney Falls State Park: Historical Sites

 The park also features the Smith Rock Shelter, a limestone overhang used for shelter by Native Americans for hundreds of years, along with the ruins of McKinney's stone house, gristmill and his horse trainer's cabin.
 The Smith Rock Shelter and the McKinney homestead have each been added to the National Register of Historic Places.

+Nature

+Cedar elm trees showing their fall color.